Considerations Concerning the Little Group: Relativistic Quantum Mechanics

 \item[Continuous spin particles] The complete little group for $m^2 = 0$ states is the Euclidian group $ISO(2)$ extending the afore-mentioned $SO(2)$ to include two-dimensional translations.
 The latter are those combinations of Lorentz boosts and three-dimensional rotations that leave the reference momentum four-vector unchanged.
 However, the group $ISO(2)$ is neither compact nor semi-simple and any representation for which the translations act non-trivially, will possess a continuous spin variable.
 Such representations have not been observed in Nature\footnote{In condensed matter systems, they may be understood as massless generalisations of anyons~\cite{Schuster:2014xja}.} and not much is known about them, but there are relatively recent attempts to construct interacting field theories for them~\cite{Schuster:2013pta}.
 The only property that is certain is that continuous spin particles would necessarily interact gravitationally.
 Since quite some time I have been wondering whether they may in fact play a role within the dark matter sector, or conversely, whether there is a way to exclude this possibility.
 However, as continuous spin particles are massless, they themselves could constitute dark matter candidates only if they can form massive bound states, loosely analogous to glueballs.
+Indeed, glueballs are known as a prime example for a self-interacting dark matter candidate~\cite{Carlson:1992fn}.
+Ref.~\cite{Soni:2016gzf} points to novel phenomena in the dark sector, especially for glueballs from a hidden $SU(N)$ gauge interaction with large $N$, including warm dark matter scenarios, Bose-Einstein condensation leading to supermassive dark stars, indirect detections through higher dimensional operators as well as interesting collider signatures.
+The relic abundance of dark glueballs has been studied in Ref.~\cite{Carenza:2022pjd} in a thermal effective theory accounting for strong-coupling dynamics.

 \item[Tachyons] The little group for irreps with $m^2 < 0$ is $SO(1,2)$ which as a simple but non-compact group permits only the trivial and infinite-dimensional representations.
 The appearance of tachyonic representations usually signals the presence of instabilities in a field theory, and may trigger the process of tachyon condensation, a phenomenon closely related to a second-order phase transition.
 It may be possible to remove the tachyons by field re-definitions as exemplified by the Higgs mechanism~\cite{Englert:1964et,Higgs:1964pj}. \end{description}